This page contains guidance, definitions and suggestions for how to interpret the system metadata property fields in CommCare data.

 The most common use case for the case investigation and contact tracing application is for integration with laboratory systems or disease reporting systems.
 The API can be used to submit data into CommCare or get data in realtime from CommCare.
 Requesting data requires sending a request to a URL endpoint, and requesting data in batches.
 The two most common endpoints are “List Cases” and “List Forms.”
 The data which is returned in response to the request is in JSON format.

 One way to explore the format of the API response payloads is to use the API Explorer.
 This tool is designed for programmers to explore the data structures and data types that can be received through the API.
 It requires the user to have API access enabled in at least one domain.
 The tool will use this API permission to send and receive real API payloads using a web browser.
 If this tool is used on a production domain, it will return production data into the browser window.
 Be thoughtful when demonstrating this tool to external audiences as it can raise questions about data security.
-Do not use this tool to request data from a production domain while screen-sharing or presenting to any audience, unless you have specific permission and are in a HIPAA-compliant video conference session.
+Do not use this tool to request data from a production domain while screen-sharing or presenting to an audience, unless you have specific permission and are in a HIPAA-compliant video conference session.

 Learn more about this tool at the following link.

-- Also see this Confluence help page for more information on API case data.
+- Also, see this Confluence help page for more information on API case data.

 Data forwarders are a lower touch way to manage data integrations with CommCare by relying on these set-it-and-forget-it data exchanges.
 The Case Data Forwarder is the one responsible for sending cases to new venues.